Prince Alexander von Fürstenberg

-Prince Alexander von Fürstenberg (born Alexandre Egon von und zu Fürstenberg; January 25, 1970) is an American businessman, socialite, and the son of fashion designers Diane von Fürstenberg and Prince Egon von Fürstenberg.
+Prince Alexander von Fürstenberg (born Alexandre Egon Prinz zu Fürstenberg; January 25, 1970) is an American businessman, socialite, and the son of fashion designers Diane von Fürstenberg and Prince Egon von Fürstenberg.

 Early life and education

-He is the son of fashion designers Diane von Fürstenberg (née Halfin) and Prince Egon von Fürstenberg.
+Fürstenberg is the son of fashion designers Diane von Fürstenberg (née Halfin) and Prince Egon von Fürstenberg.
 His mother is from a Belgian Jewish family, from present-day Moldova and Greece; and his father was half German and half Italian, the son of the German Prince Tassilo zu Fürstenberg of the House of Fürstenberg and his Italian first wife, Clara Agnelli, the elder sister of the chairman of FIAT, Gianni Agnelli.
 His parents separated in 1972, and were divorced in 1983.

+Due to his mother mainly living in France by the early 1980s, he and his sister were raised by his maternal grandmother, Liliane Nahmias Halfin.

-Prince Alexander and his sister Princess Tatiana von Fürstenberg were raised in New York City.
-Alex attended Brown University, where he earned a Bachelor of Arts degree in 1993.
+Fürstenberg attended Brown University, where he earned a Bachelor of Arts degree in 1993.

 Work

-Alexander von Fürstenberg began his career in 1993 as a trader on the Risk Arbitrage Desk of Allen and Company.
+Fürstenberg began his career in 1993 as a trader on the Risk Arbitrage Desk of Allen and Company.
 He is now the chief investment officer of Ranger Global Advisors, LLC, a family company he founded which focuses on opportunistic value-based investing.
 Previously, he was the co-managing member and chief investment officer of Arrow Capital Management, LLC, a private investment firm focused on global public equities.
 Since 2001, he has acted as Chief Investment Officer of Arrow Investments, Inc., a private investment office that serves the Diller-von Furstenberg family.

 Fürstenberg led the restructuring of Diane von Fürstenberg Studio, LP, a global luxury lifestyle brand, taking it from $100 million in annual revenue to more than $200 million.
 He remains a partner and director in the company and also serves on the Board of Directors of IAC, a U.S.-based internet conglomerate.

-Philanthropy

-Fürstenberg is Director and Secretary of the Diller-von Furstenberg Family Foundation, which is managed by him, his mother, Diane von Fürstenberg, his stepfather, Barry Diller, the former Chief Executive of IAC/InterActiveCorp, and his sister, Princess Tatiana von Fürstenberg.

-The Diller–von Furstenberg Family Foundation is involved in a number of charitable pursuits in education, community reform, environmental advocacy, disease research, childcare, arts and humanities and human rights.
-The foundation is also responsible for two significant endowments to the High Line, a New York City park built on the foundations of a decommissioned high line railway.
-Fürstenberg serves on the Board of Directors of Our Time, Board of Friends of the High Line, and the National Advisory Council of ACRIA.